pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 # getting our first enum names

-building the AudioPluginHost  gets us a lot of errors. these errors are interesting, as this is what we want to implement in the `fst.h` headers. luckily JUCE will attempt to put everything in the `Vst2` namespace, making it easier to find the interesting broken things.
+building the AudioPluginHost  gets us a lot of errors (about 501). these errors are interesting, as this is what we want to implement in the `fst.h` headers. luckily JUCE will attempt to put everything in the `Vst2` namespace, making it easier to find the interesting broken things.